 Robertson’s Auto-almanac, Car-of-the-Year and portent of the future

-Combining his year’s efforts with an ‘award’ for his favourite model, Iain Robertson also ponders about what might happen over the next twelve months in a motor industry that has endured more changes since 2000, than it did in the previous 100 years.
+As usual, Iain Robertson reflects on the past 12 months and about what might happen over the next twelve months in a motor industry that continues to endure more changes since 2000, than it did in the previous 100 years.